Moderated Network Models: Empirical Data Examples

 \subsection{Model Misspecification}

-Like for any other statistical model, when fitting MNMs to empirical data we assume that these data were generated by the class of MNMs.
-Another way of saying this is that we assume that the model is correctly specified.
+Like for any other statistical model, when fitting MNMs to empirical data we assume that these data were generated by the class of MNMs, that is, we assume that the model is correctly specified.
 Specifically, we constructed the MNM from $p$ conditional Gaussian distributions and therefore assume that each variable is conditionally Gaussian.
 In addition, we assume that the mean of each variables is modeled by a regression equation of the form of equation (\ref{eq_conditional_mean}).